jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Observation: XML related `XXXFactory.newInstance()` is called repeatedly.**
 **Problem:** Upon instance creation of `javax.xml.transform.TransformerFactory`, `javax.xml.parsers.DocumentBuilderFactory`, `javax.xml.soap.MessageFactory` or `javax.xml.validation.SchemaFactory`,
 i.a. the file system is searched for an implementing class in a jar file.
-This is expensive.
+This is excessive classloading, it is expensive.
 The factories are not thread-safe, so they cannot simply be made static and/or shared among threads.
+Loading the classes every time results in poor performance.
 **Solution:**

-1. Preferably create the factory once.
-Use a lock to guard the factory, preferably with a synchronizing wrapper.
-Be aware of possible contention.
-Or use a `ThreadLocal`.
+1. Preferably create the factory only once.
+Use a lock to guard the factory, e.g. with a synchronizing wrapper.
+Be aware of possible contention, so with high load a better solution is:
+2. To prevent contention, use `ThreadLocal`s, see example below.
-2. If many threads access often, consider using `ThreadLocal`s, or a pooling factory solution with for instance a `BlockingQueue` of a few factories.
+3. Or a pooling factory solution with for instance a `BlockingQueue` of a few factories.
-3. Simple alternative: use jvm system properties to specify your default implementation class.
+3. Simple solution: use jvm system properties to specify your default implementation class.
 This at least prevents the biggest bottleneck: class path scanning.

-Examples:
+**Examples:**
+* Using JVM parameters

 ```
 -Djavax.xml.parsers.DocumentBuilderFactory=org.apache.xerces.jaxp.DocumentBuilderFactoryImpl